appsquickly/typhoon/README.md

 ## Not familiar with Dependency Injection?

 Visit <a href="http://typhoonframework.org">the Typhoon website</a> for an introduction.

+## Is Typhoon the right DI framework for you?

-Otherwise. . .
+Checkout out the <a href="http://www.typhoonframework.org/#features">feature list</a>.
+Otherwise . . .

 # Usage